bellkev/kage-console/README.md

 ## How it works
 The `build.sh` script first downloads [Source Code Pro](https://github.com/adobe-fonts/source-code-pro), [Source Han Serif](https://github.com/adobe-fonts/source-han-serif), and Hanazono Mincho ([modified to include Extension G characters](https://github.com/bellkev/glyphwiki-afdko)) as inputs.
 Hanazono Mincho is a font derived from the data at [GlyphWiki](https://glyphwiki.org/).
 (It would be preferable to use sans-serif fonts across the board if possible, but the options to produce sans-serif fonts from GlyphWiki data are still quite limited.
 As a compromise, a sans-serif font is used for all Latin characters and serif fonts for all non-Latin CJKV scripts, providing pretty good quality and consistency.)

 Once downloaded, AFDKO tools are used to merge pieces of all the fonts together.
-The `*_blocks` files specify which [Unicode Blocks](http://www.unicode.org/Public/UNIDATA/Blocks.txt) to get from which font.
+The `blocks/*.txt` files specify which [Unicode Blocks](http://www.unicode.org/Public/UNIDATA/Blocks.txt) to get from which font.
 The `ttx` tool is used dump the character code/glyph ID mappings for the input fonts, and `mapping.py` uses this data to create "glyph alias files" usable by AFDKO.
 The AFDKO `mergefonts` and `makeotf` tools can then be used to combine all the inputs into one output `KageConsoleA.otf` file that encodes all of the same characters as `HanaMinA.otf` from the Hanazono Mincho font.

 ## Building the font
 Building the font requires Python 3, Bash, and [AFDKO](https://github.com/adobe-type-tools/afdko).
 Assuming Git, Bash, and Python 3 are installed, you can build like this: